coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 - **Learn more about the AI Exchange**:
   See [About](https://owaspai.org/goto/about/)
 - **Start AI security as organization**:
-  See [How to address AI security?](https://owaspai.org/goto/summary/) for the key steps to get started as organization.
+  See [How to organize AI security](https://owaspai.org/goto/organize/) for the key steps to get started as organization.
 - **Start AI security as individual**:
   See 'learn/lookup' below to familiarize yourself with the threats and controls.
 - **Secure a system**:
    If you want your **AI system to be secure**, start with [risk analysis](/goto/riskanalysis/) to guide you through a number of questions, resulting in the threats that apply.
 And when you click on those threats you'll find the controls (countermeasures) to check for, or to implement.
 - **Learn / look up**:
+  - For the short story with the main insights about what is special about AI security: see the [AI Exchange essentials](/goto/essentials/).
   - To see a general overview and discussion of all **threats** from different angles, check the [AI threat model](/goto/threatsoverview/) or the [AI security matrix](/goto/aisecuritymatrix).
 In case you know the threat you need to protect against, find it in the overview of your choice and click to get more information and how to protect against it.
   - To find out what to do against a specific threat, check the [controls overview](/goto/controlsoverview/) or the [periodic table](/goto/periodictable/) to find the right **controls**.
   - To learn about **privacy** of AI systems, check [the privacy section](/goto/aiprivacy/).